 One thing that makes our species unique is our amazing capacity for language and complex symbol use.
 This course will cover basic theory with respect to the evolutionary origins of language, cognitive neuroscience of language, basic psycholinguistics theory and application, nonhuman communication research, and issues of social cognition and language, as well as special cases and conditions in which language capacity or development is disrupted.
 By the end of the course, students will have gained a heightened awareness of just how complex language use really is, along with a richer appreciation of the far-reaching impact it has on their everyday lives.
 This counts toward the cognitive processes and learning requirement for the major.
-Prerequisite: PSYC 150 or 250.
+Prerequisite: PSYC 100 or 110 or AP score of 5.
 Generally offered every other year.